-This course provides a survey of the medium's history from early experiments to present.
+Using primary sources, this course provides a survey of the medium's history from early experiments to the present.
 It provides an overview of photography's development and its impact on society as both a cultural and sociological phenomenon.
-It also familiarizes students with existing histories of photography, and addresses some of the problems of defining a visual history through photographic collections.
-Photographic theory is introduced to provide a critical context for discussion of these issues.
+It familiarizes students with canonical and alternative histories of photography.
 1 Credit